bjpeixoto/fantasypunk/03-basic-moves.md

 ## Offer Help

-When you offer help to a party member and they accept, add +1d6 to their dice pool.
+When you **offer help** to a party member and they accept, add +1d6 to their dice pool.
 Both of you bear the consequences and mishaps of a messy hit or a miss.

 ## Get in the way

-When you get in the way of a party member, you can give them a choice.
+When you **get in the way** of a party member, you can give them a choice.
 Ask them whether they fail because of you.

 If they say yes, they choose one.
 If they say no, you choose one.

 - Write an obligation to them;
-- You lose 1 Hold.
+- You add 1 Weight.

 If you give them no choice, then you take both.